mahavedalla/mahavedalla/docs/questions/upekkha/whether-there-are-different-forms-of-equanimity.md

-# Whether there are different forms of equanimity?
+Question: Whether there are different forms of equanimity?
 Answer in Brief: -
  Category: Upekkhā
 Sutta References: MN 54